-PDQ stands for ‘Process Data Quickly’ and a PDQ machine is just another name for a card machine.
-So having a PDQ machine means that you can process credit and debit card payments.
+PDQ stands for ‘Process Data Quickly’.
+PDQ machine is just another name for a card machine.
+So having one means that you can process credit and debit card payments.

-When they were first introduced, PDQ machines worked quite differently to what we’re used to today.
+When they were first introduced, they worked quite differently to what we’re used to today.
 Businesses who wanted to accept card payments would need to use a card reader with a magnetic swipe.

 When a customer was ready to pay, they would need to swipe the card through the machine and then provide a signature to confirm that the payment could be made.